All Episodes

 I didn't even have to ask.

-On Good Morning America, here is Chevy Chase describing what's gonna happen, what he's gonna do uh when his show began in September.
+On Good Morning America, here is Chevy Chase describing what's going to happen, what he's going to do when his show began in September.

 But this year you're starting a talk show.